 Funds for WJA Member Grants are raised by the national organization, as well as by WJA chapters around the country.
-All applications are reviewed by the WJA Member Grant Committee, chaired by Susan Elliott, Director of Education Resources for the GIA.
+All applications are reviewed by the WJA Member Grant Committee, chaired by Lauren Johansen, Directory of Membership Strategy and Experience at the American Gem Society.
 All qualified applicants are entered into random drawing to determine the winners.

 Grant Winners are listed by the WJA Chapter that submitted their names:

 - Austin: Katie Heiselberg